DeterminateSystems/fh/README.md

 ## A note on automation

 Piping `fh list` commands to another program emits [CSV] instead of the stylized table.

+You can apply the `--json` flag to each list command to produce JSON output.

 ## License